Germanunkol/trAInsported/MakingMaps.md

 Called when a player has bought a new train.
 **Passed Arguments:**

 - train: A table representing the train.
 Do not edit this table!
 For speed reasons, the game gives the original train to you - not just a copy.
 This means if you edit this table, you might break the game.
-Also note that here, the train's x and y position on the map are represented in the following way: train.tileX and train.tileY show the tile the train is currently on and train.x and train.y show the position ON that tile.
+Also note that here, the train's x and y position on the map are represented in the following way: train.tileX and train.tileY show the tile the train is currently on and train.x and train.y show the position (in pixels) ON that tile.
 This is different from the trains getting passed to the AIs.

 **Example:**